 Think about mission.

-- What is your committee’s mission going to be?
-It will be important to articulate clearly the connections between leading a God-centered life and making wise but perhaps challenging and inconvenient environmental choices.
+- What is your team’s mission going to be?
+It will be important to articulate clearly the connections between leading a God-centered life and making wise but perhaps challenging and inconvenient environmental project choices.

 - Remember the three-legged stool of Anglicanism: Scripture, Tradition, and Reason.
 Think about how your mission can honor each.

 Look for resources to help in starting and maintaining your committee.